 The company was granted an eviromental permit by the Land and Environment Court during the first quarter of 2014.

-In the spring of 2012, the company intends to begin work on a feasibility study.
+In the spring of 2012, the company began work on a feasibility study.
 A feasibility study is an in-depth and detailed plan based on the PEA, which will form the basis for investment and production decisions.
 Work on the study will be led by a steering committee with representatives from the company’s management and Board of Directors and be conducted in a project organisation consisting of employees and consultants.

 Pending a favourable outcome from the final feasibility study, a decision will be made to start construction work for production in Blötberget, provided that the necessary funding is secured.